+AB 52 established that a substantial adverse change to a TCR has a significant effect on the environment.
 In assessing substantial adverse change, the City must determine whether or not the project will adversely affect the qualities of the resource that convey its significance.
 The qualities are expressed through integrity.
 Integrity of a resource is evaluated with regard to the retention of location, design, setting, materials, workmanship, feeling, and association [CCR Title 14, Section 4852(c)].
 Impacts are significant if the resource is demolished or destroyed or if the characteristics that made the resource eligible are materially impaired [CCR Title 14, Section 15064.5(a)].
 Accordingly, impacts to a TCR would likely be significant if the project negatively affects the qualities of integrity that made it significant in the first place.
-In making this determination, the City need only address the aspects of integrity that are important to the TCR's significance.
+In making this determination, the City need only address the aspects of integrity that are important to the TCR's significance and must take into account the consulting tribe's expert opinion when making this determination.

-a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k).
+a) Would the project cause a significant adverse change in the significance of a tribal cultural resource listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k)?